Hosokawa Gracia Travel Guide: Historic Sites Across Japan

 Lived: 1563–1600

-SHŌGUN’s portrayal of “Mariko” points many viewers toward the real Hosokawa Gracia.
-This page keeps the focus on what travelers can verify and visit today: a memorial site in central Osaka, a temple where her grave is traditionally visited, a castle park connected to the Hosokawa story in the Kyoto area, and a rural Kyotango location long introduced as a place of confinement.
+Here, the focus is on what travelers can verify and visit today: a memorial site in central Osaka, a temple where her grave is traditionally visited, a castle park connected to the Hosokawa story in the Kyoto area, and a rural Kyotango location long associated with her years in hiding.

 Travel Guide